 Alternatively, if most processes are very result-driven, you could split the process into smaller steps.
 This results in more quick wins - more frequently.
 It gives people continuous proof your governance framework is working and taking shape, keeping them motivated throughout the longer process.

-Mapping your digital footprint & creating value for stakeholders
+Mapping your attack surface & creating value for stakeholders

 Before you can determine your approach based on the organisation’s culture, goals and values, there is something you need to do first.
 Before you can say what IT processes need to be standardised, how exactly, and what kind of incident would have the biggest business impact, you need to know where you currently stand.

 What EXACTLY is going on in your IT infrastructure?
-When you have a better understanding of your digital footprint, you can identify risks such as shadow IT or misconfigured email security.
+When you have a better understanding of your attack surface, you can identify risks such as shadow IT or misconfigured email security.

 Then, once you have the data on what works well, and where the biggest gaps and risks are, you have the first set of tools to get your stakeholders onboard.